 The average bulk density value of formulated Protein powder and spray dried protein powder (Plate No. 4) was found to be 0.571 g/cc and 0.416 g/cc as shown in (Table 3).
 Compared to formulated Protein powder, the spray dried protein powder was found to be more due to evaporation of moisture and the high drying rate obtained at higher drying temperatures produces a higher ratio of surface to volume for the spray dried capsules, thus causing lower bulk density of the powders Karaaslan et al. (2014).
 Similar results obtained by (Shruti et al., 2022) where the the bulk density of the malted milk powder ranged from 0.381 to 0.422 g/mL..
 Similar result that to be found (Dantas et al. 2018) For bulk density, values is 0.377 g/cm3 in spray dried avocado powder drink with maltodextrin.

-3.1.2 Moisture and Water activity:
+3.1.2 Moisture content and Water activity:

 The average value of moisture in formulated protein powder and spray dried protein powder were 5.37 and 4.67 %, respectively and the average value of water activity in formulated Protein powder and spray dried Protein powder were 0.33 and 0.23, respectively as shown in (Table 3).
 The decreased in moisture content and water activity in spray dried powder might be due to exposure of sample to the higher driving force of heat in the spray dryer.
 Similar results are obtained Pandey et al. (2020) reported that the moisture content of the powder immediately after drying was found to be 2.9 per cent of spray-dried butter fruit milk shake with maltodextrin.